Our History

 "We grew one piece at a time"

 It started as an idea to make handling hay easier on the Matlack farm in Burrton, KS.
-Over 22 years later, brothers Larry and Bill Matlack have more than 600 machines scattered from New York to California.
-And the company has gone from employing three people in 1992 to 24 today.
+Over 32 years later, brothers Larry and Bill Matlack have nearly 1000 machines scattered from New York to California and in 5 countries outside the United States.
+The company has gone from employing 3 people in 1992 to over 35 today.
 "We grew one piece at a time," Larry Matlack said, noting there are always risks and concern when someone ventures out and starts a business.
 "But we initially had family support who believed in the idea and, soon after the sales began, we had support from our local bank."

 Stinger's story is similar to other start-up ventures that span America.
 The brothers took an idea that worked for them and began marketing to others in the industry.
 "We showed the equipment to some individuals and friends in the western Kansas hay country," he said, noting they told him they would buy one if the brothers could build it.
 "We decided to start building the project."
 The family worked together to produce that first hay handling system "using scrap iron on the farm," Larry Matlack said.
 They named it the Stinger for its bale forks that protruded beyond the front nose of the machine.